 Did your BFF just get engaged?
 It’s time to start celebrating!
 First up on the pre-wedding party list: the engagement party.
+Engagement parties vary widely from couple to couple—and some might even have a few before they walk down the aisle.
 Whether it's super formal or totally laid-back, the etiquette around this first bash can be a little bit fuzzy, especially when it comes to whether or not you’re supposed to bring a gift.
-We asked our experts to weigh in on whether you’ve got to celebrate the future Mr. and Mrs. with a present right off the bat.
+Anything from casual drinks at a bar to a cocktail reception with waiters in white gloves goes—which can add to the confusion.

 The good news is, engagement gifts are not required, no matter how fancy the celebration.
-Even if the pair has already set up their registry, that doesn’t mean you’ve got to click “buy” before they’ve even sent out invitations.
+Even if the pair already set up their registry, that doesn’t mean you’ve got to click “buy” before they’ve even sent out invitations.
 Oftentimes, close relatives and friends of the couple will show up with a gift, ranging from a book of wedding inspiration to a traditional wedding gift like a pretty frame or serving platter.